Optional Enrichment Article #1

 Many very good sources are available on evolution.
 The interested reader may wish to start with Teaching About Evolution and the Nature of Science (1998), National Academy of Sciences, National Academies Press, Washington, DC.

 What follows, in question-and-answer format, is a synopsis of some of the objections that the author, Dr. Alley, has heard or read against evolution, together with brief answers.
-The author expresses some opinions toward the end on teaching of science, but they are quite in line with the broader scientific view and with materials already discussed in class.
+The author expresses some opinions toward the end on the teaching of science, but they are quite in line with the broader scientific view and with materials already discussed in class.
 The author really believes that science is a tremendously useful way for humans to find out how the world works to help us stay fed and clothed and housed and healthy so that we can address big questions.
-The author also includes quotes from two noted people (Pope John Paul II and US President James Earl Carter) that tend to promote religion as well as science.
+The author also includes quotes from two noted people (Pope John Paul II and US President James Earl Carter) that tend to promote religion as well as science, but this does not mean that this course is promoting or discouraging religion, just that these are part of the discussion.

 Question: Is evolution anti-religious, or religion anti-evolution?

-Perhaps the most famous Sunday-School teacher ever in the U.S., former president James Earl (“Jimmy”) Carter, said in January, 2004 that “he was embarrassed by the Georgia Department of Education proposal to eliminate the word ‘evolution’ from the state’s curriculum” (CNN story).
-He went on to say, “The existing and long-standing use of the word ‘evolution’ in our state’s textbooks has not adversely affected Georgians’ belief in the omnipotence of God as creator of the universe.
-There can be no incompatibility between Christian faith and proven facts concerning geology, biology, and astronomy.
+Perhaps the most famous Sunday School teacher ever in U.S. history, former president James Earl (“Jimmy”) Carter, said in January 2004 that “he was embarrassed by the Georgia Department of Education proposal to eliminate the word ‘evolution’ from the state’s curriculum” (CNN story).
+He went on to say, “The existing and long-standing use of the word ‘evolution’ in our state’s textbooks has not adversely affected Georgians’ belief in the omnipotence of God as the creator of the universe.
+There can be no incompatibility between the Christian faith and proven facts concerning geology, biology, and astronomy.
 There is no need to teach that stars can fall out of the sky and land on a flat Earth in order to defend our religious faith.”

 There surely are people who believe in evolution and who dislike or even attack religion, and there are many religious people who dislike or attack evolution.
 But, evolution is not anti-religious in any way.
 The author is of the opinion that most leaders of evolutionary research wish to coexist with religion, and that most religious leaders wish to coexist with evolution.

-Question: Doesn't evolution lead to Hitler, or ethnic cleansing, or killing of innocent misfits?
+Question: Doesn't evolution lead to Hitler, ethnic cleansing, or the killing of innocent misfits?

-Answer: Very often, “what is” becomes entangled with “what ought to be”—“Letters to the Editor” on the subject frequently include the worry that science displacing religion inevitably leads to a lack of divine authority for moral codes, which leads to lack of morality.
-As noted above, this just doesn’t make sense—the morality of evolution-accepting Jimmy Carter or of the late Pope John Paul II has not been seriously in question.
+Answer: Very often, “what is” becomes entangled with “what ought to be”—“Letters to the Editor” on the subject frequently include the worry that science displacing religion inevitably leads to a lack of divine authority for moral codes, which leads to a lack of morality.
+As noted above, this just doesn’t make sense—evolution-accepting Jimmy Carter and Pope John Paul II were highlighted as truly moral people.
 (But, the author suspects that questions of morality are more important than questions of science to many of the critics of evolution.)

 Question: Don’t the gaps in the fossil record prove that evolution did not occur?